Lindsey Taylor Wood, CEO

 Olivia Fleming brings over a decade of digital editorial experience to The Helm.
 Most recently, she was the Features Director at Harper’s BAZAAR, where she led strategy and programming for large-scale digital projects—including long-form features, ambitious packages, video, and podcasts—that elevated BAZAAR’s content mix across platforms through female storytelling.

 Born in New Zealand, Olivia was raised with two basic beliefs: That deep respect for the earth is a given, and women are imperative to leading a successful, progressive country (two female prime ministers took office during her childhood).
 But after moving to New York in 2008, she quickly realized that her home country’s status quo was at odds with the rest of the world.
-Olivia set out to tell untold female-led stories that would spark national conversations, legitimize women’s duel interest in fashion and human rights, and ultimately compel company leaders, politicians, and organizations to tackle issues around gender equality.
+Olivia set out to tell untold female-led stories that would spark national conversations and legitimize women’s duel interest in fashion and human rights.
+Her commitment to featuring comprehensive stories on women’s issues in America’s oldest fashion magazine would ultimately compel company leaders, politicians, and organizations to tackle issues around gender equality.

 Tiffany Pan, Buyer